ErikVeland/GlassCodeAcademy/laravel-backend/README.md

-# Laravel Backend for Fullstack Academy
+# Laravel Backend for GlassCode Academy

-This is the Laravel backend module for Fullstack Academy that provides RESTful API endpoints for Laravel-specific content.
+This is the Laravel backend module for GlassCode Academy that provides RESTful API endpoints for Laravel-specific content.
 The Laravel backend represents a complete, standalone Laravel application structure that is integrated with the .NET backend through a sophisticated pattern.

 ## Features